 17. Stubb S, Reitamo S "Fixed-drug eruption due to dextromethorphan ."
 Arch Dermatol 126 (1990): 970-1

-It is possible that some side effects of Tylenol Cold Head Congestion Daytime may not have been reported.
-These can be reported to the FDA here.
-Always consult a healthcare professional for medical advice.
+Some side effects of Tylenol Cold Head Congestion Daytime may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
 You may also report side effects to the FDA.

 More about Tylenol Cold Head Congestion Daytime (acetaminophen / dextromethorphan / phenylephrine)